hemikak/website/content/en/docs/setup/minikube.md

     For more information on starting your cluster on a specific Kubernetes version, VM, or container runtime, see [Starting a Cluster](docs/setup/minikube/#starting-a-cluster).

 2. Now, you can interact with your cluster using kubectl.
 For more information, see [Interacting with Your Cluster](docs/setup/minikube/#interacting-with-your-cluster).
-    Let’s create a Kubernetes deployment using the `echoserve` image.
+    Let’s create a Kubernetes Deployment using an existing image named `echoserver`, which is a simple HTTP server and expose it on port 8080 using `--port`.
     ```shell
     kubectl run hello-minikube --image=k8s.gcr.io/echoserver:1.10 --port=8080
     ```
-    An existing image named `echoserver`, which is a simple HTTP server is used in the above command and it is exposed on port 8080 using `--port`.
     The output is similar to this:
     ```
     deployment.apps/hello-minikube created
     ```
-3. To access the `hello-minikue` deployment, expose it as a service:
+3. To access the `hello-minikue` Deployment, expose it as a Service:
     ```shell
     kubectl expose deployment hello-minikube --type=NodePort
     ```
-    The option `--type=NodePort` specifies a type of the service.
+    The option `--type=NodePort` specifies a type of the Service.
     The output is similar to this:
     ```
     service/hello-minikube exposed
     ```

-4. The `hello-minikube` pod is now launched but you have to wait until the pod is up before accessing it via the exposed service.
+4. The `hello-minikube` Pod is now launched but you have to wait until the Pod is up before accessing it via the exposed Service.
-    Check if the pod is up and running:
+    Check if the Pod is up and running:
     ```shell
     kubectl get pod
     ```
-   If the output shows the `STATUS` as `ContainerCreating`, the pod is still being created.
+   If the output shows the `STATUS` as `ContainerCreating`, the Pod is still being created.
    Example:
     ```
     NAME                              READY     STATUS              RESTARTS   AGE
     hello-minikube-3383150820-vctvh   0/1       ContainerCreating   0          3s
     ```
-    If the output shows the `STATUS` as `Running`, the pod is now up and running.
+    If the output shows the `STATUS` as `Running`, the Pod is now up and running.
     Example:

     ```
     NAME                              READY     STATUS    RESTARTS   AGE
     hello-minikube-3383150820-vctvh   1/1       Running   0          13s
     ```
-5. Get the URL of the exposed service to view the service details:
+5. Get the URL of the exposed Service to view the Service details:
     ```
     minikube service hello-minikube --url
     ```
-6. To view the details of your local cluster, copy and paste the URL you got as the output on your browser.
+6. To view the details of your local cluster, copy and paste the URL you got as the output, on your browser.
     The output is similar to this:
     ```
     Hostname: hello-minikube-7c77b68cff-8wdzq